Cell Or No Sell! It’s Dangerous!

 The client and other onlookers remarked on the tremendous amount of light that surrounded them and the buildings.
 This challenge made for a fair amount of apprehension.
 I need not have worried, because the client was struck by the light on first view.
 Happy me!

+My client also had high ideal when it came to the paintings size.
+He wanted an A0 size (that is approx 3feet x 4feet or 580 x 1200mm) painting for behind his office chair.
 This is where modern technology and ancient art marry into compatible partners.
-First, repair and rebuild the original pixelated image – 384 x 288 – to a recognizable facsimile for copy.
+First, repair and rebuild the original pixelated image – 384 x 288 – (5″ x 4″ or 10 x 12cm) to a recognizable facsimile for copy.
 This was done by collecting as many other images of the same supercell from other angles as were available on the Internet.
-That was very useful — mainly for the colors — because the pixilation had played havoc with the texture and color of the photo, making it murky and grey.
+That was very useful — mainly for the colors — because the pixilation had played havoc with the texture and color of the photo, making it dark, murky and grey.

 And that is what happened and a painting was born.
-The end result pleased the client even better than the stolen original, because the scaffold – used for signage – for one, could be left out of the image.
-By copying the character of the supercell from other images, I was able to raise the image and remove some unwanted parking lot to make the finished painting an A1 size – 594 x 841 mm or 23.4 x 33.1 in.
+The end result pleased the client even better than the stolen original, because the scaffold – used for signage – for one, could be left out of the painting.
+By copying the character of the supercell from other images, I was able to raise the image and remove some unwanted parking lot to make the finished painting an A0 size – 841 x 1188mm or 3′ x 4′.

 Note: Prints are available.
 Find us on Facebook – above, at “Follow Us” top right.